omarmohamed10/API-Go-challenge/README.md

 ## Description

-An API written in Go using Gin web framework with in memory data structure
+"*An API written in Go using Gin web framework with in memory data structure*"

 Has 4 endpoints:
 - Get => Retrieve all transactions